-In parts 1 and 2 I laid down my upbringing (or a lack thereof) with the Holy Spirit and my later experiences with the Spirit in my early twenties.
-In part 3 I will now lay out an extreme fast forward version of the history of the Spirit in the bible and share some bible verses and reasoning that has lead me to take the position on the Baptism of the Spirit as I do today.
+In parts 1 and 2 I reviewed my upbringing (or a lack thereof) with the Holy Spirit and then gave a short testimony of my experience with the Spirit in my early twenties.
+In part 3 I will now lay out a fast forward version of the history of the Spirit in the Bible and share some verses and deductive reasoning that has led me to take the position on the Baptism of the Spirit as I do today: the baptism of the Spirit is a separate event apart from simply just inviting Jesus into your heart.

-For those who did receive the Spirit in the Old Testament the Bible records that many of them had a tangible experience with when they received it.
+For those who did receive the Spirit in the Old Testament the Bible records that many of them had a tangible experience with when they received it – i.e the seventy elders prophesying, Samson receiving supernatural strength, etc.

-One of my favorite bible stories is when a guy named Saul was told that He was going to be anointed as King over the Israelites.
-Samuel the prophet said to him, “And there, as soon as you come to the city, you will meet a group of prophets coming down from the high place with harp, tambourine, flute, and lyre before them, prophesying.
-Then the Spirit of the Lord will rush upon you, and you will prophesy with them and be turned into another man.
+My favorite example of the tangibility of the Spirit is when a guy named Saul was told that He was going to be King over Israel.
+After Saul was anointed with oil the prophet Samuel then said to him, “And there, as soon as you come to the city, you will meet a group of prophets coming down from the high place with harp, tambourine, flute, and lyre before them, prophesying.
+Then the Spirit of the Lord will rush upon you, and you will prophesy with them and be turned into another man.”
 1 Samuel 10

 One prophet named Joel wrote this about the coming of Messiah and how it related to the Spirit of God, “”It will come about after this That I will pour out My Spirit on all mankind; And your sons and daughters will prophesy, Your old men will dream dreams, Your young men will see visions.
 Even on the male and female servants I will pour out My Spirit in those days.”
 (Joel 2:28-29)